-A lot of folks don’t seem to know this, but most winter squash do better in storage if they are cured; the exceptions to this are acorn, sweet dumpling, and delicata.
-To cure winter squash, simply keep the squash at room temperature (around 70 degrees) for 10 to 20 days.
+A lot of folks don’t seem to know this, but most winter squash do better in storage if they are cured; the exceptions to this are acorn, sweet dumpling, and delicata squash (these varieties can go directly into storage).
+To cure the other varieties of winter squash, simply keep the squash at room temperature (around 70 degrees) for 10 to 20 days.
 If the weather is good, we generally let ours cure on the screened porch for a couple of weeks.

 After curing, winter squash should be transferred to a dry, cool (50 to 55 degrees) place like a basement for long-term storage.
 It’s best to store the squash in a single layer and not touching each other to prevent the spread of any rot.
 Any squash that have soft spots, cuts, breaks, or are missing stems should be used first because they will spoil first in storage.
 Squash that have been cured and stored properly should last in storage for up to six months.
 If they’re stored at warmer temperatures, they don’t last as long.